 Establish Life Routines

-- Exercise a little every day.
+- Exercise every day for about 30 minutes.
 Walking is a good way to keep your heart healthy and your muscles strong.
 If walking is too hard for you, work with a physical therapist to develop an exercise plan that you can do and maintain.

 - Eat foods that are low in fats and sugar.
 Healthy foods make your body feel better, and they decrease your risk of being overweight, which can cause back pain.

 - Reduce demands on your time.
 Learn how to say yes to things that are important and no to those that are not.